 Songs Get Added to The Fan Voted Chart:

-I search a variety of websites to find songs to fit into each of 6 categories--Australian, Canadian, IndieWorld, Roots (Americana and Bluegrass), Texas Regional and United States.
-I also take requests from artists, publicists, fans, etc. My 7th source is the Tribute source where I add a song from an artist to honor their memory whether they recently passed or away or if it is an anniversary of their death.
+I search a variety of websites to find songs to fit into each of 6 categories--Australian, Canadian, Indie, Roots (Americana and Bluegrass), Texas Regional and United States.
+I also take requests from artists, publicists, fans, etc.

 Songs Get Retired:

 There is a Yearly Chart where the Top 100 songs each year are announced and located here on the chart website.
-The chart is determined by the peak amount of points a song has accumulated during its chart run with the #1 song being the song who had the highest total throughout the year.
-In order to break ties, the number of weeks a song is on the chart is also recorded with the song that lasted longer earning the tiebreaker.
+The chart is determined by the total amount of points a song has accumulated during its chart run with the #1 song being the song who had the highest total throughout the year.

 Questions on any part of the chart?